adzugaiev/Udacity-Data-Engineering-6/README.md

 ### Data Dictionary

-Data dictionary is in the separate file `schema/data_dictionary.md`.
+Data dictionary is in the separate file `data_dictionary.md`.

+### Complete Project Write Up
+* The rationale for the choice of tools and technologies for the project.
+    - I'm using Spark since it is both scalable for the big data and flexible for the data exploration.
+* Propose how often the data should be updated and why.
+    - The immigration data source is updated every month, therefore our DWH needs to be updated monthly.
+* Write a description of how you would approach the problem differently under the following scenarios:
+    - _The data was increased by 100x._ Use standalone Spark cluster on AWS EMR, save data to S3, scale the cluster appropriately and watch your AWS bill increase.
+    - _The data populates a dashboard that must be updated on a daily basis by 7am every day._ Implement and schedule the refresh jobs with Apache Airflow.
+    - _The database needed to be accessed by 100+ people._ Create Amazon Redshift cluster, understand usage patterns and scale the cluster appropriately.
+Import the output data produced by ETL to Redshift.

 ## Files in the Project

 - `explore_data.ipynb` explores all project datasets, performs data wrangling, transformations and investigates quality issues.
-- `etl_test.ipynb` tests all ETL queries following the procedure step by step.
+- `etl_test.ipynb` tests all ETL queries and quality checks following the procedure step by step.
 - `etl.py` reads and processes files from `i94_data` and `dimension_data` and loads them into DWH tables in `output_data`.
+- `helper.py` defines reusable functions, and is imported into the files above.
+- `data_dictionary.md` contains dictionary for the data model.
 - `README.md` provides the project description you are now reading.

 ## Running the Project